peterdsp/ACME-Delivery-Service-FrontEnd/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.0.5.

+# Business Requirements

+•Search for the desired store, either by name or by category.
+•Add one or more items from the store's menu to the order.
+•Create an order containing items only from the same store.
+•In case we change to another store and add one of its items, the order should be cleared before adding the new item(s).
+•Retrieve all placed orders.
+•List of the most famous stores in general and per category.
+•List of the 10 most popular products to order.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.